-You can find replacement parts for the gun just about anyplace, including big box stores.
+You can find replacement parts for the gun in just about any place, including big box stores.

 Also, the gound clamp has a braided wire strap connecting the jaws.

-The Eastwood company was started by a car enthusiast, Curt Strohacker.
+A car enthusiast, Curt Strohacker, started the Eastwood company.
 He knew what auto restorers and customizers needed because he was one.
-He understood first hand that the right tools of good quality saved time and money.
+He understood firsthand that the right tools of good quality saved time and money.

-So, as the company product line grew, Curt made sure the tools met his standards.
-It showed to his customers and over time the Eastwood name earned a good reputation.
+So, as the company product line grew, Curt ensured the tools met his standards.
+It showed to his customers, and over time the Eastwood name earned a good reputation.
 When it came time to add welders, he continued that philosophy.

-While this welder is made for Eastwood in China, they took care to put together a product worthy of carrying the companies name.
-Even as a relative newcomer to the welding market, that care showed and this welder has grown a devoted fan base.
+While this welder is made for Eastwood in China, they took care to put together a product worthy of carrying the company’s name.
+Even as a relative newcomer to the welding market, that care has shown, as they have grown a devoted fan base.